webboty/Dexter-Wiki/DDE.md

 #### Running .dde files on Dexter from DDE.

 A folder can be created and a systemd path unit[^](https://blog.andrewkeech.com/posts/170809_path.html) setup to send any .dde files dropped into the folder to the job engine, then delete them when finished.
 Then DDE's [write-to-robot] function can be used to send a .dde file to the folder.
-See [Issue 60](https://github.com/HaddingtonDynamics/Dexter/issues/60)
+See [Issue 60](https://github.com/HaddingtonDynamics/Dexter/issues/60) Versions of DDE after 3.3.0 support running jobs on Dexter via the Jobs menu.

 ## Programming notes: